EUCAIM/upv-node-workstation-images/usage-guide.md

      nvidia/cuda:11.8.0-runtime-ubuntu22.04 nvidia-smi"
 ```
 For more details of available resource flavors see the chapter [Resources flavors](#resources-flavors).
-Note for this example we use a custom image based on the official nvidia/cuda:11.8.0-runtime-ubuntu22.04,
+Note for this last example we use a custom image based on the official nvidia/cuda:11.8.0-runtime-ubuntu22.04,
 and just adding the missing apt package "nvidia-utils-525" in order to make available the command `nvidia-smi`.